 Over recent months we have reviewed many companies’ R&D tax relief claims and have identified a number of familiar shortcomings within claim processes.
-Here are five commonly seen areas of concern:
+Here we consider five commonly seen areas of concern.

 When reviewing claims it is often apparent that the ownership structure has not been properly considered to decide which scheme the claim should be submitted under, i.e. for small and medium enterprises (SME) or the R&D Expenditure Credit (RDEC).
 There are some key thresholds that need to be considered around the number of employees, turnover and balance sheet numbers.
 Broadly, you can claim R&D tax relief under the SME scheme if your company has less than 500 staff, a turnover of under €100m or a balance sheet total under €86m.
 If you are over these thresholds the claim will be under the RDEC scheme.

 But if your company has external investors or is in a group, you will also need to consider the following: